HGustavs/LenaSYS/DuggaSys/microservices/Microservices Documentation/courseedService.md

 Deletes all course-related data for courses with visibility=3

 ## Input Parameters
+NO INPUT PARAMETERS

 - Parameter: $pdo
    - Type: PDO
    - Description: Database connection

+- Parameter: $delete
+   - Type: int
+   - Description:?

+- Parameter: $debug
+   - Type: string
+   - Description: Used to log error messages if any of the deletion queries fail

 ## Calling Methods
 -